verifyas/demo-old/README.md

 npm install
 gulp
 ```

 ## Purpose of MVP
 The purpose of this demo is to help sellers, and general users alike, to understand how the Verify solution differs from traditional payment solutions &mdash; and how the checkout experience may look like.

-This demo is illustrative, and will of course change with time, to optimize for conversion and usability.
+This demo is **illustrative**, and will of course change with time, to optimize for conversion and usability.
 However, it's primary purpose is to demonstrate the checkout experience.
+Using a light demo, we're able to show this to early sellers and quickly make modifications to illustrate different checkout experiences.
+This means we only build out the full-fledged version once we're certain we've found a checkout experience that sellers love.

 ## MIT License